Smarter-revolution/Smarter-Revolution-Site/content/blog/ai-tools-gathering-dust.md

 ## What This Looks Like in Practice

 A marketing coordinator opens their task management system.
 They see a content assignment.
 Instead of starting from scratch, they click a button that activates their custom AI workflow.
 The AI drafts content using brand voice guidelines, required key points, and optimal format.
-The coordinator edits, refines, and publishes—what used to take two hours now takes twenty minutes.
+The coordinator edits, refines, and publishes - what used to take two hours now takes twenty minutes.

 That's what real AI adoption looks like.
-Not separate tools that require extra work—integrated systems that make everything faster.
+Not separate tools that require extra work - integrated systems that make everything faster.

 ## The Bottom Line